 As far as the beasts themselves, they’re all done in CGI as you’d expect, but I have to say that this is one of the worst things in the movie.
 I wasn’t expecting quality on the level of Industrial Light and Magic, but the snakes looked better in the first Anaconda, and that was almost twenty years ago.
 Hell, other Syfy Channel Originals in the past few years have had better looking creatures than the ones that are present here.
 It does make me wonder if sharks are so popular because they’re easier to animate.
 That smooth skin must be a lot faster to accomplish than the detailed scales that cover snakes or especially crocodiles.
 Either way, the creatures looked bad.

-On the plus side, the core cast all do a really great job.
+On the plus side, the core cast members of Lake Placid vs Anaconda all do a really great job.
 We have two returning characters from the previous Lake Placid entry and they’re some of the high points.
 Yancy Butler returns as Reba, the town’s sheriff and resident ass kicker and Robert Englund makes a surprise comeback as Jim Beckerman.
 After his apparent death in Lake Placid: The Final Chapter he’s missing a few pieces, but still much better off than you would expect after coming face to jaw with a pretty big crocodile.
 Aside from them, we have a group of sorority sisters in the midst of a lakeside getaway and one resident Wildlife Protective Services Officer whose journey to find his daughter serves as the heart of the film.
 These actors are probably better than the movie really needs them to be, but the side characters and extra sorority sisters aren’t quite as good.
 Still, even some of the hokier moments from minor characters are acceptable in this type of film.

 The version of Lake Placid vs Anaconda that I watched is the unrated cut, which is debuting on DVD and Digital HD on August 4th.
 I didn’t get a chance to check out the movie when it hit the Syfy Channel in April, but it’s pretty easy to see what was cut.
 The death scenes are gory, but not excessive.
 There’s maybe one crocodile autopsy that I could see not making its way onto television screens, but for the most part it looks like the nudity is the big difference with this version.
 There’s a fair amount of naked breasts and at times the movie starts to feel a bit on the sleazy side because of it (in a good way).
 This movie isn’t really pushing the ratings boundaries at all though.
 If this were theatrical it would have been Rated R without any trouble.